 The neighborhood school that was closest to Darryl’s home was and still is missing the mark with academic and social support to students.
 Some students are only attending their district school because of lack of transportation, income, parent work/school schedule, or more concerning a district school choice plan.

 Collectively we all have to continue to advocate regardless of our role or title.
-Whether we’re the teacher, parent, child, grandmother, aunt, or uncle when we advocate for the need of our children.
+Whether we’re the teacher, parent, child, grandmother, aunt, or uncle, we must advocate for the needs of our children.
 Additionally, we have to ensure that there are other options when something’s not working for your child.